My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Stretch skin to reach creases.

-Remove excess powder from healthy skin with damp toilet paper.
+Remove excess powder from healthy skin with slightly damp toilet paper.

-3. Powder should form a secure crust that does not rub off.
+3. Powder should form a secure crust that does not easily rub off.
+This is important!

 5. Fungal note: